 Key Term

-Progressive Artists' Group (PAG): Founded in Bombay on July 24, 1947 (days before Independence) by six artists — F.N.
+Progressive Artists' Group (PAG): Founded in Bombay in December 1947 (after Independence) by six artists — F.N.
 Souza, M.F.
 Husain, S.H.
 Raza, K.H.
 Ara, H.A.
 Gade, and Sadanand Bakre.
 Their manifesto rejected both academic realism and the nostalgic revivalism of Bengal School; they embraced international modernism (Expressionism, Cubism, abstraction) as the language of a newly independent India looking toward the future.

 Context — why Bombay?